MyNameIsVoo/AssetStoreDocs/HexaWorldGridSystemEnhanced/README.md

 For Unity6 if you get such a bug after the first launch of the scene, then do the following:
 - in the camera of the world render, switch the BackgroundType parameter to Skybox

+Also don't forget to add 2 new mask layers:
+- [6] AlwaysTop
+- [7] World

 # Contacts